Sangpueng/COVID19-Data-ETL-Dashboard/README.md

 # Load
 - The transformed data is loaded into a SQLite database for efficient querying and visualization in the Dash application.

-# Dashboard
-The COVID-19 dashboard is built using Python Dash and visualizes the COVID-19 cases across different countries over time.
-The dashboard features:

-- A dropdown menu to select countries/regions.
-- A 7-day rolling average to smooth the data trends.
-- An interactive date range slider.

 # Usage
 1. Start the Dash application:

 ![image](https://github.com/user-attachments/assets/3aa02e25-0aae-48a5-8b1c-93b10fefb771)

 2. Access the dashboard:
 - Navigate to http://localhost:8050 or http://127.0.0.1:8050/ in your web browser.

 3. Interact with the dashboard:
 - Select countries/regions from the dropdown.
 - Adjust the date range using the slider to focus on specific periods.
+-
 # Dashboard
+The COVID-19 dashboard is built using Python Dash and visualizes the COVID-19 cases across different countries over time.
+The dashboard features:

+- A dropdown menu to select countries/regions.
+- A 7-day rolling average to smooth the data trends.
+- An interactive date range slider.

 ![image](https://github.com/user-attachments/assets/63368452-b1c0-45f1-9afd-bdb8799baaaf)